StateusY/rpg-loot-reforged/README.md

 That is probally [LostPuppet's](https://github.com/LostPuppet) code, he is a much better programmer than I :skull:, so all credit goes to him - this project wouldn't be where it is now if it weren't for him.
 Also [Dawnkiro](https://github.com/DawnKiro) helped him out on the custom attribute system too.
 (And shaders too!)

+### Additional Credits

+The fantastic player motion library makes some of this stuff possible (following is from the modrinth page):

+[Player Motion](https://modrinth.com/datapack/player_motion) is an explosion-based library that uses subtick timing to ensure that only one player is pushed by the blast without any side effects.

+Credit to [@BigPapi13](https://github.com/BigPapi13/Delta) for making the original library this is inspired by.
+This project aims to succeed it.

+Credit to nedraw from the minecraft commands discord for the ender crystal methodology & implementation this is now based on.

+Credit to [@SuperSwordTW](https://github.com/SuperSwordTW) for helping make significant math performance & stability improvements.

 ---

 Some quick terms: